 Signs of infection would be redness that continues to extend outside the wound that is worsening over time.
 The swelling wouldn't stay the same, it would expand day by day.
 The cut it self might start oozing under the scab that is forming.
 If any of that occurred, it would be time to get it checked out.

 As we get older (ahem!) we heal more slowly.
 Cuts and lacerations might take weeks to heal, rather than the days of healing that occurred when we were youths.
 This is normal also.

-The best thing to do when you get a scratch or cut is to wash it with regular soap and water.
-Antimicrobial soaps do not offer any advantage and sterile water is not needed.
+The best thing to do when you get a scratch or cut is to wash it with regular soap and water as soon as possible.
+Studies have shown that antimicrobial soaps do not offer any advantage and sterile water is not needed.
 Cover the wound with a bandaid or clean gauze.
 If it is a deep cut that continues to bleed, that is a sign that sutures (stitches) might be needed.
-Otherwise just let your body do its magic and heal.`
+It is is important to remember that animal scratches or bites do have bacteria that can cause infections so if it becomes very swollen, red and tender it may need a doctor visit.
+Otherwise just let your body do its magic and heal.